Here is a list of frequently asked questions that you may have.

 You will need to complete an "Initial Assignment"

-How to I RENEW my certificates?
+How do I RENEW or EDIT/CHANGE a certificates?

 Once you have logged in, you can renew your certificates by selecting from two Menu options.

-You will be presented with a list of certificates for your club and the status of those certificates.
+Then, you will be presented with a list of certificates for your club and the status of those certificates.

 How/where do I send in the certificate application and how long will it take?